pvdhoef/minimal-nx-angular-gradle-monorepo/docs/README.md

 in which a [minimal Gradle multi-module project](https://github.com/pvdhoef/minimal-gradle-multi-module-project) has been integrated.

-## Install the Nx Gradle plugin
+## Gradle support in Nx

-Install the Gradle plugin package for Nx:
+Gradle support in Nx can be installed with:
 ```sh
 npm install --save-dev @nx/gradle
 ```